openstack/masakari/HACKING.rst

 - [M328] Python 3: do not use dict.itervalues.
 - [M329] Deprecated library function os.popen()
 - [M330] String interpolation should be delayed at logging calls.
+- [M331] LOG.warn is deprecated.
+Enforce use of LOG.warning.